THE CHURCH IN THE END TIMES

 “Oikoumenee” is used in Luke 2:1, “….all the world should be taxed”.
 It is also used in Acts 11:28, “…..through the Holy Spirit predicted that a severe famine would spread over the entire world“.
 (The NIV has “Roman World”).
 It is also used in Acts 24:5, “stirring up trouble among the Jews over the world“.
 It is clear from these verses that what is intended for the reader to understand is a limited part of the world.

 We will now begin our study of the Greek word “ge”.
 “Ge” is the most complex word that is translated “earth” or “world” because it could mean one of three things.
-It can refer to land as opposed to water, it can refer to earth as opposed to heaven or it could refer to a region or nation as opposed to the whole earth.
+It can refer to the ground, it can refer to earth as opposed to heaven or it could refer to a region or nation as opposed to the whole earth.
 Fortunately, in every case the meaning is made quite clear by the context and/or a parallel passage.

 The first occurrence of “ge” is in Matt.
 2:6 and obviously refers to a particular nation, ”But you Bethlehem in the land of Judah…”.
 Matthew 2:20 clearly has the same meaning, “…take the child and his mother and go to the land of Israel”.